Stagwell: History

-MDC Partners was a publicly-traded advertising and media holding company based in New York.
-MDC Partners historically acquired majority stakes in partner agencies, and as of 2021 had more than 50 partner firms worldwide.
 In 2019, Stagwell invested $100 million into MDC Partners.
 Stagwell CEO Mark Penn was then appointed CEO of MDC Partners.
 On December 21, 2020, the firms announced their intent to merge.
-On August 23, 2021, Stagwell announced the completion of the merger and the creation of Stagwell Inc. (NASDAQ: STGW) as the merged entity.
-Mark Penn will continue as Chairman and CEO of the combined company.
+On August 23, 2021, Stagwell announced the completion of the merger and the creation of Stagwell Inc. (NASDAQ: STGW) as the merged entity with Mark Penn as chairman and CEO of the combined company.
 The merged company will be headquartered in New York, with significant offices in Washington, DC.